raymond-1227/raymond-1227.github.io/index.md

 ### About Me

 Hello, I'm Raymond.
 I'm a 12 year-old kid who lived in Taiwan.
 I like to play Mineceaft and Roblox.
 I have made a Minecraft server, hope you will enjoy them!
-I'm not a web-developer, I'd like to
+I'm not a web-developer, but I still like to develop websites using WordPress.

 ### Computer Specs (It's very old but I still use it :P)